The southern Galicia coast works particularly well from Vigo because the city sits within reach of several completely different types of day trip.

 Another advantage of using Vigo as a base is avoiding unnecessary packing and moving.

-Southern Galicia generally rewards slow outward exploration more than aggressive hotel hopping.
-Because the driving distances remain manageable, many visitors can comfortably explore large sections of the southern coastline while sleeping in the same place each night.
+Southern Galicia rewards slow outward exploration more than aggressive hotel hopping.
+Because the driving distances remain manageable, many visitors can comfortably explore large sections of the coastline while sleeping in the same place each night.
+Deciding how many days in Rías Baixas you actually need can therefore make more difference than changing hotels repeatedly.

 That consistency becomes particularly useful once ferry schedules, weather changes, and beach conditions start affecting daily plans.